 In December 2017, a claim for damages was filed with the Regional Court Frankfurt am Main against Deutsche Bank AG in the amount of approximately € 155 million (excluding interest).
 In 2006, Deutsche Bank AG (indirectly, through a special-purpose vehicle) entered into transactions according to which the plaintiff transferred certain lease assets to the special-purpose vehicle against, among others things, receipt of a preference dividend.
 The plaintiff alleges that Deutsche Bank had entered into an agreement with it under which Deutsche Bank provided flawed contractual documentation as a result of which the German tax authorities have disallowed the plaintiff's expected tax savings.
 At a hearing in September 2018, the court indicated that it intended to dismiss the claims.
-The plaintiff filed a posthearing brief arguing that the claims should not be dismissed.
+The plaintiff filed a post-hearing brief arguing that the claims should not be dismissed.
 In December 2018, the court issued an advisory order according to which Deutsche Bank AG is required to respond to the plaintiff's brief, and scheduled a further hearing for the end of June 2019.
+On 27 June 2019, the oral hearing took place before the Regional Court Frankfurt.
+On 26 July 2019, the Regional Court Frankfurt decided in favor of DB and fully dismissed the claim.
+This decision is not final and binding yet.